How to Get Rid of Poison Ivy Naturally

 Neutralizing Soil pH

-I have a few plants here on my property that I’m going to be trying out my soil remediation ideas on.
-If my dad lets me, I’ll give a few other options a try in larger areas.
-Perhaps I’ll have something interesting to report before the winter is here.
+I have a few plants here on my property where I’m going to be trying out my soil remediation ideas.
+If my Dad lets me, I’ll give a few other options a try in larger areas.
+Perhaps I’ll have something interesting to report later.

-Do you have any natural options for fighting poison ivy?
+Do you have any natural options for how to get rid of poison ivy?

 Leave a Reply